 I really love the Amerisleep AS4 mattress for side sleeping because its comfort layer is particularly thick – I sink into the mattress without bottoming out, and I am feeling fantastic pressure relief on my shoulders and hips.

 Finally, Helix is great because they offer a mattress made just for larger people – the Helix Plus is very supportive and also features premium foam on top for some nice comfort.
+See our list of the best mattresses for heavy people for more like the Helix Plus.

 What is a Bed in a Box Mattress?